-In flood-stricken Pakistan, rains damage archeological site
+Floods threaten Pakistan’s nearly 5,000-year-old archaeological site

 Prime Minister Shahbaz Sharif urged Pakistanis in televised remarks Tuesday to generously donate to flood victims, most of whom are relying on government help to survive.
 Sharif has also repeatedly asked the international community to send more aid to the flood victims.
 He insisted that Pakistan is facing a climate-change-induced tragedy.

+In a statement Tuesday, the U.N. refugee agency said it handed over thousands of tents and other emergency items to the Sindh government, meant for those affected by the flooded areas in the province.

-Multiple experts say that since 1959, Pakistan has emitted about 0.4% of heat-trapping carbon dioxide, compared to 21.5% by the United States and 16.4% by China.
+Multiple experts say that since 1959, Pakistan has emitted about 0.4% of heat-trapping carbon dioxide, compared to 21.5% by the U.S. and 16.4% by China.
 Last week, U.N.
-Secretary-General Antonio Guterres also called on the world to stop “sleepwalking” through the crisis.
+Secretary-General António Guterres also called on the world to stop “sleepwalking” through the crisis.
 He plans to visit flood-hit areas on Sept.
 9.

 According to Pakistani officials, Guterres will travel to Sindh but it’s unclear whether he will visit the archaeological site.